turingschool/try-turing/fe-weekend/intro-to-css/index.md

 <div class="try-it-new">
   <h3>Try It: Classes & IDs</h3>
-  <p>In the CSS text editor, use a class attribute to give the same styles to 2 of your paragraphs, but not to the other(s).</p>
+  <p>In the HTML text editor, add a class attribute to at least 2 of your paragraphs.
+In the CSS text editor, use that class to give the same styles to 2 of your paragraphs, but not to the other(s).</p>
-  <p>Based on how you'd like to style your page, if you see the need for other classes or IDs, go ahead and implement them!</p>
+  <p>Based on how you'd like to style your page, if you see the need for additional classes or IDs, go ahead and implement them!</p>
   <p>As you are probably in the habit of by now, observe the changes in the browser.</p>
 </div>